-Despite Nevada’s preeminence in the gambling world, the state only has one legal online poker site at the moment, the World Series of Poker (WSOP).
+Despite Nevada’s preeminence in the gambling world, though, the state only has one legal online poker site at the moment, the World Series of Poker (WSOP).
 This is in contrast to New Jersey’s seven active sites.
-WSOP is one of the best poker sites in the world, however, and the only US-based site to offer multi-state player pooling.
+Luckily, however, WSOP is one of the best poker sites in the world, and it is currently the only US-based site to offer multi-state player pooling.

 - Owned by: Caesars Entertainment